 - Take advantage of labor-saving devices and adaptive aids.
 Simple gadgets and devices can make it easier to perform daily activities such as cooking, gardening, or even getting dressed.
 Long-handled grippers, for example, are designed to grasp and retrieve out-of-reach objects.
 Rubber grips can help you get a better handle on faucets, pens, toothbrushes, and silverware.
 Pharmacies, medical supply stores, and online vendors stock a variety of aids for people with arthritis.

-For more on keeping your joints healthy and ways to ease the pain caused by osteoarthritis, buy Living Well with Osteoartritis, the Special Health Report from Harvard Medical School.
+For more on keeping your joints healthy and ways to ease the pain caused by osteoarthritis, buy Living Well with Osteoartritis, a Special Health Report from Harvard Medical School.